gkrinker/VibeParse/prd.md

 We're entering an era where AI is generating more code than humans.
 Developers are increasingly pasting in Copilot or ChatGPT-generated snippets without deeply understanding them.
 This is especially true in rapid prototyping or MVP work—where time trumps clarity.

 But the cost comes later: debugging code you don't understand, misusing libraries, or being unable to explain how things work to teammates or future maintainers.
 Reading code is cognitively taxing.
-Watching a quick, bite-sized explanation, tailored to your skill level, reduces friction and makes understanding code feel more like a tutorial than doing a chore.
+Getting a quick, bite-sized explanation, tailored to your skill level, reduces friction and makes understanding code feel more like a tutorial than doing a chore.

 This product is purpose-built for that moment—the early days of 'vibe coding'—where AI writes the code, and you just want to know what it actually *does*.